Police: Several killed in Danish bridge train accident

 Police declined to comment directly on a report from Denmark's TV2 channel that a large freight container had likely fallen off the cargo train.

-Jesper Nielsen, who was on the passenger train, told Denmark's TV2 the train "was out on the bridge when there was a huge 'bang' .... very quickly thereafter, the train braked."
+"It is much too early to speculate as to what might have caused it," chief police investigator Joergen Andersen told reporters.
+"It has been a pretty serious accident."

-The accident took place on a road-and-rail bridge, part of the Storebaelt system of bridges and a tunnel that link the Danish islands of Zealand and Funen.

-The transport system was closed to cars overnight because of strong winds but trains could pass.
-Road traffic resumed Wednesday with a 50 kph (31 mph) speed limit.
+The accident, in which 16 people were injured, took place on a road-and-rail bridge, part of the Storebaelt system of bridges and a tunnel that link the Danish islands of Zealand and Funen.
+The system was closed to cars overnight because of strong winds but trains were allowed to continue using it.

-Police spokesman Lars Braemhoej said while "we do not know precisely what caused the accident," one possible cause was that cargo from the freight train fell off and hit the passenger train.
+Police spokesman Lars Braemhoej said one possible cause of the "considerable damage" on the passenger train was getting struck by cargo from the freight train, but noted that authorities "do not know precisely what caused the accident,"

 Police urged passengers to contact relatives and tell them if they were safe and urged people not to share photos or videos of the accident.

-Flemming Jensen, the CEO of state-owned Danish Railways, said police and the Danish Accident Investigation Board were investigating the damages.
+Flemming Jensen, the CEO of state-owned Danish Railways, said police and the Danish Accident Investigation Board were investigating.
 He said the operator "will contribute everything that we can to the investigation."

 Bo Haaning of the Danish Accident Investigation Board was quoted as saying it could take months before the cause of the accident could be determined.